 Third party cookies

 When you use our website, you may also be sent third party cookies, as mentioned above.
 We have absolutely no control over these Cookies, and certainly do not get to use them.
-We suggest and recommend that you contact the various Social Media sites for which we have buttons on our pages, to learn from them directly, their use
+We suggest and recommend that if you are concerned, you contact the various Social Media sites for which we have buttons on our pages, to learn from them directly, their use

 Most browsers allow you to refuse to accept cookies, or let you be selective in what you do receive.
 For example: